nllz/IRTF-HRPC/draft-research.md

 ##### Content agnosticism

 Question(s):
-If your protocol impacts packet handling, does it use data from the packet payload?
+If your protocol impacts packet handling, does it use user data (packet data that is not included in the header)?
 Is it making decisions based on the payload of the packet?
 Does your protocol prioritize certain content or services over others in the routing process ?
 Is the protocol transparent about the prioritization that is made (if any)?

 Explanation:
 Content agnosticism refers to the notion that network traffic is treated identically regardless of payload, with some exception where it comes to effective traffic handling, for instance where it comes to delay tolerant or delay sensitive packets, based on the header.